 Bijenkorf lights – Check out the lights and window displays at the Bijenkorf department store on Dam Square.

-World Christams Circus – 35th edition of the international circus extravaganza.
-At Theater Carré in Amsterdam, due 19 Dec 2019 to 5 Jan 2020.
+World Christmas Circus – 35th edition of the international circus extravaganza.
+At Theater Carré in Amsterdam, 19 Dec 2019 to 5 Jan 2020.

 Other Events in Amsterdam and Netherlands

 Ice*Amsterdam – Get your skates on and hit the spectacular ice rink on Museumplein in the shadow of the Rijksmuseum.
-Expected from mid Nov 2019 to early Feb 2020.
+Open 16 Nov 2019 until 2 Feb 2020.

 De Balie – The multimedia venue near Leidseplein in Amsterdam hosts regular events about current affairs, politics and culture.